jamiehand/jamiehand.github.io/index.md

 All of these teach
 me more about myself and about the world (okay, maybe not the cat videos -- but they do bring me joy).
-I especially enjoy learning about green living, intersectional feminism, design, the technological systems that make our world work, and new ways to approach problems.
+I especially enjoy learning about sustainable living, entrepreneurship, public speaking, branding, design, the technological systems that make our world work, and new ways to approach problems.
 I also love to listen to people talk about their interests -- to learn why their passions matter to them and what I might want to know about those areas.